top of page

 What was the most important aspect for you, in terms of planning your wedding?

-Creating an experience that felt authentic to us and honoring the place we were celebrating in.
-Oaxaca is deeply meaningful to us, and we knew from the start that we wanted to spotlight local vendors, traditions, and the incredible culture of the city.
-At the same time, we wanted to make the weekend feel welcoming and intentional for everyone traveling from all over the world to celebrate with us.
+We were also mindful that many of our friends and family were traveling from all over the world to celebrate with us.
 We wanted everyone to feel welcomed, cared for, and able to truly experience the city they had traveled so far to see.
 Instead of packing the weekend with wedding events, we intentionally left space for guests to explore, wander, and enjoy Oaxaca at their own pace.
 Many even added days before or after in CDMX or Puerto Escondido, which was exactly the point.
 We wanted our wedding to feel like an adventurous getaway, shared with the people we love most.

 Were there any elements that were important for you to incorporate?